riedelx/adaptic-pyproc/README.md

 * _ADAPTIC_graphs_ for plotting X-Y graphs.
 * _ADAPTIC_shapes_ for plotting deflected shapes.

 The data syntax might be daunting for the new users, whilst for the experienced ones it could be time-consuming. *ADAPTIC PyProc* or aims to make the modelling and analysis easier.
-In the current revision only 2D modelling available.
+Processing of 2D and 3D models is available.

 ## Navigation and modules arrangement